Course Overview

 • Use primitive data types to store data within variables

-• Demonstrate object-oriented reuse principles through the use of object references
+• Demonstrate object-oriented reuse principles through the use of

 • Use decision constructs